jumpman-cmd/jumpman-cmd/README.md

 **`Digital Maestro (Work-Of-Art)`**

 - Welcome to my GitHub profile!
-I'm a senior Computer Science student passionate about software development, ethical hacking, and operations. 🚀
+I'm a Computer Science Senior passionate about software development, ethical hacking, and operations. 🚀

 - As a tech enthusiast, I enjoy keeping it buff—I'm talking about the code, not muscles. 💪💪😂😂